-This policy was last updated on 17th August 2022 and is subject to periodic review.
+This policy was last updated on 27th June 2024 and is subject to periodic review.
 We reserve the right to update this policy from time to time as we think appropriate.

-For further information on this policy, please contact AMC's Sole Counsel.
+If you have any questions regarding this policy, please contact your AMC Group Contact or the AMC Group's General Counsel.